 University of Oviedo Residence Hall (single room with breakfast)

 Students who choose this option will be housed in a single room in the University of Oviedo Residence Hall (Colegio Mayor América) located in the Campus de los Catalanes, very close to the University’s sports facilities and in the vicinity of Oviedo’s largest public park.
 Accommodations include breakfast, to be taken at the residence cafeteria.

 Homestay with a Spanish Family

 This is an ideal way to be immersed in Spanish culture and language.
 Homestay families provide you with three meals a day and light laundry.
-Each homestay situation in unique and the program cannot guarantee any particular configurations.
-Host families range from a mother and father with young children, to an oder, single host mother.
+Each homestay situation in unique and the program cannot guarantee any particular configuration.
+Host families range from a mother and father with young children, to an older, single host mother.
 Any arrangement is possible.
 Please note that regardless of the household composition, you will have access to not only your host, but likely to their extended family and network in Oviedo.